-The Notes are expected to be rated BBB by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's") and BBB- by Fitch Ratings Ltd ("Fitch").
-A rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, reduction or withdrawal at any time by the assigning rating agency.
+The Parent and the Notes are rated BBB by Standard & Poor's Credit Market Services Europe Limited ("Standard & Poor's") and BBB by Fitch Ratings Ltd ("Fitch").
 Fitch and Standard & Poor's are established in the European Union and are registered under Regulation (EC) No. 1060/2009 (as amended) on credit rating agencies (the "CRA Regulation").